Safe-DS/DSL/docs/stdlib/safeds/data/tabular/containers/Column.md

 |------|-------------|-------------|---------|
 | `T` | [`Any?`][safeds.lang.Any] | - | [`Any?`][safeds.lang.Any] |

-??? quote "Source code in `column.sdsstub`"
+??? quote "Stub code in `column.sdsstub`"

     ```sds linenums="12"
     class Column<out T = Any?>(